 Utilising the Optus 3G and 4G networks, Exetel’s three mobile phone plans are a concise, well-thought out offering, which provide something accessible for most budget levels.
 All products are SIM only and are available on a month to month basis, with absolutely no up-front fees.
 So, let’s get the lowdown.

 The basic Saver plan from Exetel costs $19.99 per month and brings a solid 2GB of data, along with $600 of included calls and texts.
 Calls are charged at $1.10 per minute, and texts are at 25c each.
 Excess data is charged at $10 per gigabyte, which is pretty standard across the board.
 Additionally, for six months you can receive the plan at $10 off.
 Overall this is a great deal that is sure to entice some customers to think about Exetel when switching providers.

 ExeSim Value – $29.99

 This one isn’t called ‘Value’ for nothing.
-For those thinking about the Saver plan who are put off by the low included value, Exetel have designed this plan for those willing to make the jump.
-The Value plan ups the ante to unlimited national calls, SMS and MMS, as well as 3GB of mobile data.
+For those thinking about the Saver plan who are put off by the low included value, Exetel has designed this plan for those willing to make the jump.
+This middle of the range deal is the Value plan, which ups the ante to unlimited national calls, SMS and MMS, as well as 3GB of mobile data.
 For an extra 10 dollars at $29.99 per month, it makes sense that a lot of users will go for this one over the Saver plan as they’re unbounded by limited calls and texts.
 This plan offers extreme ‘Value’.

 ExeSim Plus – $39.99